 All readers are issued an electronic badge that serves as photo identification and must be worn when on Dumbarton Oaks property.
 A government-issued, photo ID with date of birth must be presented at the time a reader's badge is made.
 A valid Dumbarton Oaks badge is required to enter the Library.

-First-time library users are required to have an orientation with a reference librarian immediately following photo ID badge production.
-Orientation appointments are scheduled only at 10:00 AM on Mondays, Wednesdays, or Fridays.
+First-time library users are required to have an appointment with Security and an orientation with a reference librarian.
+These appointments are scheduled only at 10:00 AM on Mondays and Thursdays (except Federal Holidays) after the application form is approved.

-A limited number of reserve shelves are available for Readers and Weekday Readers.
+A limited number of reserve shelves are available for Readers.
 Please request an assigned shelf when applying for access.

 To qualify, Reader applicants must be one of the following